astrojs/astrojs/README.md

 astrojs
 =======

 astrojs is a project to develop and consolidate javascript libraries for astronomical applications.
-Similar to the [astropy](http://www.astropy.org/) project, astrojs attempts to gather useful libraries under a single namespace, so they may become shared resources to the astronomical community.
+Similar to the [astropy](http://www.astropy.org/) project, astrojs attempts to gather useful libraries under a single namespace so they may become shared resources to the astronomical community.
 There are many codes floating around the web, which if they were consolidated in a central location, would be of much greater value.

 If you have a javascript resource that you would like to share, please contact [Amit Kapadia](amit@zooniverse.org).